Jacksonville, Texas: Recreation

 The Jacksonville Public Library served the City of Jacksonville and Cherokee County for over 70 years.
 The Library was a member of the Texas Library Association, the Northeast Texas Library System and the Forest Trails Library Consortium.
 In September 2020, the lot it sat on was sold to Chick-fil-A, where construction promptly began on a restaurant location.
-The new Jacksonville Public Library is planned to open in April 2021, in the Norman Activities Center.
-Until the opening of the new location, Jacksonville residents have been allowed to visit the Rusk Public Library with library card fines waived.
+The new Jacksonville Public Library opened in April 2021, in the Norman Activities Center.
+Until the opening of the new location, Jacksonville residents were allowed to visit the Rusk Public Library with library card fines waived.

+The Jacksonville Jax Minor League baseball team played at Ragsdale Park between 1934 and 1950.

 Education

 The city of Jacksonville is served by the Jacksonville Independent School District.
 Jacksonville High School, the district's only high school, has "Fightin' Indians"/"Maidens" as mascots for its team sports.

 Colleges, universities

 Jacksonville College and the Baptist Missionary Association Theological Seminary, both of which are owned by the Baptist Missionary Association of America, are located in Jacksonville.

 Lon Morris College, a United Methodist Church operated private junior college, was located in Jacksonville until ceasing operations in 2012.